krakxn/hardhat-starter-kit/README.md

 If you are using it for the first time, you will need to wait for Docker to download [eth-security-toolbox](https://hub.docker.com/r/trailofbits/eth-security-toolbox) image for us.

-To start Fuzzing run
+To start Fuzzing run:
 ```
 echidna-test /src/contracts/test/fuzzing/KeepersCounterEchidnaTest.sol --contract KeepersCounterEchidnaTest --config /src/contracts/test/fuzzing/config.yaml
 ```

-To exit Echidna type
+To exit Echidna type:
 ```bash
 exit
 ```